fermyon/bartholomew/docs/content/quickstart.md

 $ bart new post content/blog protons.md --author "Enrico Fermi" --template "blog" --title "On the Recombination of Neutrons and Protons"
 ```

-The output from the above command, will look similar to the following:
+The output from the above command will look similar to the following:

 ```bash
 Wrote new post in file content/blog/protons.md